- (Varies, but about 1 quart) Rendered Lard

 Lightly flour a clean work surface and remove your dough from the refridgerator.
 Dust the top of the dough with flour.
 Use a rolling pin to roll the dough into a rectangle of sorts, 3/8ths to 1/2 inch high.
 Use a doughnut cutter dredged in flour and press it into your dough but do not twist.
 Twisting binds up the sides of the dough and prevents each doughnut from expanding as much as it would otherwise.
 Wipe the sides of the cutter after each use as the dough can be wet.
 Using a spatula move each cut doughnut to a lightly floured piece of parchment paper.
 You can lightly knead the scraps together and press the remaining dough flat as you did before to get the last few doughnuts possible.

 Begin heating your lard.
 Put enough lard in the pan that it comes up at least two inches on the side of the pot when melted.
-Heat the lard to 365F and reduce the heat to medium to keep the lard from getting too hot and scorching the first doughnuts.
+Heat the lard to 365F and reduce the heat to medium to keep the lard from getting too hot and scorching the first round.

 With a slotted spatula or spoon gently lower a round of cut dough into the hot lard and follow with another one or two depending on the size of your pot.
 Turn the heat up a little to account for the cooling influence of the cold dough.
 You will need to keep an eye on the temperature of the lard to keep it from getting too hot or too cool.
 The ideal frying temperature is between 360-365.
 Look at the clock and flip each doughnut after each minute passes.
 The doughnuts will take approximately 4 minutes to complete cooking.
 Remove each doughnut with a slotted spoon and place on the paper towel lined rack to cool.
 Repeat this process until all the doughnuts you wish to fry have been fried.